jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 The second mode of C major has the notes `D-E-F-G-A-B-C-D`, and the third mode `E-F-G-A-B-C-D-E`.

-While the different modes have all the same notes, by starting on a different note they have a different tonal center, and the scale degree intervals are different because they are measured from a different note as 1&#x302;.
+While the different modes have the same notes, by starting on a different note they have a different tonal center, and the scale degree intervals are different because they are measured from a different note as 1&#x302;.
 This gives each mode a different sound and feel.

 Diatonic modes are named with obscure Greek-related terms that make little sense and just have to be memorized.
 Starting with the first degree of the major scale,